grokify/gollm/README_COMMENTARY.md

 ## README.md

 ⏺ Perfect!
-I've created a comprehensive README.md that documents the complete MetaLLM architecture and usage.
+I've created a comprehensive README.md that documents the complete OmniLLM architecture and usage.
 Here's what the README covers:

   📋 **README.md Features**